Analysis: Population trends cloud Europe's post-recession outlook

 Spain is also paying the price of a low fertility rate for the past 25 years - a trend compounded by the recession - which is reducing the number of entrants to the workforce.

-The risk is that low fertility, high emigration and a rapidly ageing labour force form a vicious economic circle.
+The risk is that low fertility, high emigration and a rapidly ageing labor force form a vicious economic circle.

-"So even when the recession ends, the damage to some euro area economies will be more permanent than may be commonly recognised," Alexandrovich said.
+"So even when the recession ends, the damage to some euro area economies will be more permanent than may be commonly recognized," Alexandrovich said.

 With fewer workers having to pay for more retirees, Spaniards who are braced for lower pensions will tend to save rather than spend, holding back the recovery and thus further eroding the tax base, Hugh fears.